Baqend/guide/src/index.md

   .resultList(...)
 ```

-# User, Roles and Permissions
+# Users, Roles and Permissions

 Baqend comes with a powerful User, Role and Permission management module.
 It includes a generic registration and login
 mechanism and allows you to restrict the insert, load, update, delete and query based access per class and the